container-interop/service-provider/PSR-XX-provider.md

 function(Psr\Container\ContainerInterface $container): mixed
 ```

-The factory MUST return a newly created service instance.
+A factory MUST return a newly created service instance.

+A factory MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies.

-The factory SHOULD NOT cache anything or store state.
+A factory SHOULD NOT cache anything or store state.
 Caching and state are the responsibility of the container.

 ### 1.3.
 Extensions